Attorney General’s Office

 by email only

-I am writing in response to the Freedom of Information requests you submitted to this office by
+I am writing in response to the Freedom of Information request you submitted to this office dated

-The Freedom of Information Act 2000 (FOI Act) gives individuals and organisations the right of
+The Freedom of Information Act 2000 FOIA gives individuals and organisations the right of

 access to all types of recorded information held, at the time the request is received, by public

 authorities such as the Attorney General's Office (AGO).